zadorlab/pynta/README.md

 git clone https://gitlab-ex.sandia.gov/mgierad/pynta.git
 ```

 Usually, `master` branch should be fine.
-If somehow it is not working, make sure to switch to the latest stable version by checking the tags.
+If somehow it is not working, make sure to switch to the latest stable release version by checking the tags.

 ### 1.2.2 Go to `pynta` directory